Experts

 sedat.kula@gc4ss.org

-Dr Kula served in the Turkish National Police for more than 17 years in various ranks and positions.
+Dr. Kula served in the Turkish National Police for over 17 years in various ranks and positions.
 In addition to his practical policing experience in the field, he also engaged in several national and international law enforcement training initiatives organized by the UN, NATO, and the EU.

 His research interests include police management, police behaviour, criminal justice policy, terrorism, and quantitative research in criminal justice and criminology.
-Dr Kula has published more than 20 peer-reviewed journal articles and several book chapters related to current issues of criminal justice.
+Dr. Kula has published more than 20 peer-reviewed journal articles and several book chapters related to current criminal justice issues.
 His recent publications have appeared in the International Journal of Criminal Justice Sciences, the European Journal on Crime Policy and Research, Police, Practice and Research, and the Journal of Terrorism Research.
-His research endeavours have provided numerous insights into some of the most urgent criminal justice problems and assisted in making critical advances in public safety and security.
+His research endeavours have provided numerous insights into some of the most urgent criminal justice problems and assisted in making critical public safety and security advances.

-Dr Kula is now working on two research projects related to global crime threats with his colleagues.
+Dr. Kula is working on two research projects related to global crime threats with his colleagues.
 The first research project is about analysing global human trafficking trends to understand the relationship between the victims of human trafficking and offenders.
-His second project is titled as “the Global Terrorist Incidents Analysis” which aims to study the pledge patterns of religious-based terrorist organisations.
+His second project is titled “the Global Terrorist Incidents Analysis”, which aims to study the pledge patterns of religious-based terrorist organisations.

 Ahmet Celik, PhD